smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 In my previous post about [how to start new projects][new-projects] I talked about building a killer feature and deployment at the same time then releasing.
-This idea caused an interesting discussion with my coworkers that included the extreme position of shipping only the deployment as the first feature.
+This idea started an interesting discussion with my coworkers that included the extreme of shipping only the deployment first with nothing in the product.

+Why?
+===============================================================================

-I don't fully agree with the idea but my one coworker Matt was adamant about it.
+I don't fully agree with the idea but my one coworker, Matt, was adamant about it.
 Matt is a pretty smart guy so I decided to think about it some more.
 This is what I was able to come up with and I think there is a range of situations that doing the deployment before the main project could be worth while.

-Why?
-===============================================================================

-The deployment first or empty release was was particularly attractive for my coworker Matt.
-Taking this approach has the following benefits:

 **All features include deployment considerations from day zero.** This idea is from Mike Mooney who advocates for doing your deployment early.
 According to